justinkunz/UwU-tweets/README.md

 ###### Output

 ```
-So pathetic to watch the Fake News Wamestweam Media pwaying down the gwavity and depwavity of the Wadicaw Weft, wootews and thugs, wipping up ouw Wibewaw Democwat wun (onwy) cities >.< It is awmost wike they awe aww wowking togethew?
+*nuzzles* So pathetic to watch the Fake News Wamestweam Media pwaying down the gwavity and depwavity of the Wadicaw Weft, wootews and thugs, wipping up ouw Wibewaw Democwat wun (onwy) cities >.< It is awmost wike they awe aww wowking togethew?
 ```

+### Local Set